-The Madisonian [Apartments] will be a newly constructed, 70-unit, affordable, majority-senior multifamily development located at 1825 & 1837 Aberg Avenue in Madison, Wisconsin.
-The 70 units will include 49 units at 60% or less of the county medium income (CMI) and rent limits (70% apartment applicable fraction).
-Fourteen of the affordable apartments will be further segmented for individuals and families at the 30% CMI Limit.
-This development has incorporated a development strategy that ends the isolation of very low-income households through the creation of economcially diverse housing.
-Twenty-one (21) units will be no income restriction market-rate apartments.
+Avenue Square Senior [Apartments] will be a newly constructed eighty unit (80 unit) affordable, senior (55+) development located at 1802-1818 Packers Avenue & 2102 Schlimgen Avenue in Madison, Wisconsin.
+The eighty (80) units will include sixty (60) units at 60% or less of the CMI income and rent limits and sixteen (16) of those units will be further segmented for individuals and families at the 30% CMI limit.
+This development has incorporated a development strategy that ends the isolation of very low-income households through the creation of economically diverse housing.
+Twenty (20) units will be no income restriction market rate units that represent 25% of the apartment building units, providing a full complement of rental cost choices at this development location.